Malaga weather in September with warm early autumn sky, soft scattered white clouds, bright sunny conditions on Costa del Sol

 September unlocks the full Malaga experience without the August tax.
 Everything is open, the sea is warm, and you can actually get a table at a decent restaurant without booking three days in advance.

-The rooftop bars in Malaga are at their most enjoyable in September — warm enough to sit outside all evening, cool enough that it's actually comfortable.
-August's packed, sweaty terraces give way to something far more relaxed.
-Walk-ups become possible again on weeknights; weekends still benefit from a reservation.
+The rooftop bars are also at their most enjoyable now – warm enough to sit out all evening, with August's packed terraces giving way to walk-ups again on weeknights.

 September Events

-Most major beach clubs on the Costa del Sol run their final events of the season in late September.
-If you want the full beach club experience — sunbeds, DJs, cocktail service — make sure your trip falls before the last weekend of the month.
+One timing note: most Costa del Sol beach clubs run their final events of the season in late September, so if you want the full sunbed-and-DJ experience, aim for before the last weekend of the month.

 What to Wear in September